tuki0918/eagleinbox/README.md

 You can also send items directly from the share sheet in Photos, Files, Safari, and other apps.
 Eagle Inbox Pro unlocks Apple Shortcuts, the iPhone Action Button, and additional saved connections with one non-subscription purchase.

+Shortcuts actions are also available on Apple Silicon Macs.
+See [Use Shortcuts on Mac](#use-shortcuts-on-mac) for setup.

 <p align="center">
   <a href="https://apps.apple.com/us/app/eagle-inbox/id6802527818">
     <img src="./privacy-policy/assets/app-store-badge-en.svg" alt="Download on the App Store" height="48">